 #2 – Wages Withholding tax

-- Wages withholding taxes are the graduated tax rates and hence higher wages will be liable for higher withholding taxes while the lower retention tax will be liable for lower withholding tax and hence there is fair treatment of every class of employees.
+- Wages withholding taxes are the graduated tax rates, and hence higher wages will be liable for higher withholding taxes.
+In contrast, the lower retention tax will be responsible for lower withholding tax, and therefore there is fair treatment of every class of employees.

-- It is being deducted by the employers on the salary and wages of the employee.
+- The employers are deducting it on the salary and wages of the employee.